bactopia/bactopia.github.io/docs/usage-basic.md

 4. `SA123456` would be processed as single-end reads
 5. `SA123456ONT` would be processed as Nanopore reads

+!!! info "Use `bactopia prepare` to generate the FOFN"
+    You can manually create the FOFN, but it is highly recommended to always use `bactopia prepare` to generate the FOFN.
+By using a FOFN generated from `bactopia prepare` you can be confident your FOFN will work with Bactopia.

 ##### Generating A FOFN
 `bactopia prepare` has been included to help aid (hopefully!) the process of creating a FOFN for your samples.
 This script will attempt to find FASTQ files in a given directory and output the expected FOFN format.
 It will also output any potential issues associated with the pattern matching.